How to Use Your Smartphone as a WiFi HotspotPosted May 4, 2018, 2:09 p.m. by Serina Rajagukguk

 But hey, it's 2018!
 Slow internet was so last century.

-You just need to change your smartphone into a WiFi hotspot and share internet connection with your laptop!
+You just need to change your smartphone into a WiFi hotspot and share the internet connection with your laptop!
 This is called a mobile WiFi hotspot.

 What Is a Mobile/Portable Hotspot?